arahi7860/sql-intro/readme.md

 ## Learning Objectives

 - Contrast relational and non-relational databases
-- Create, set up, and seed a PostgreSQL.
+- Create, set up, and seed a PostgreSQL database.
+- Execute SQL commands to perform CRUD actions.
 - Describe how to represent relationships in SQL databases
-- Execute SQL commands to perform CRUD actions.
 - Use JOIN to combine tables in a SELECT

 ## Framing